Best Caught Early

 At first glance, children with NLD seem to behave like those with ADD, but the appropriate interventions are not the same.
 A child with NLD may have trouble sitting still and may bump into people.
 But this isn't due to hyperactivity - it's due to his poor balance and coordination, and trouble with visuospatial relationships.

-Some children have both ADD and NLD.
-"You can miss NLD in children with ADD if you don't have a thorough neuropsych evaluation," cautions Ruth Nass, M.D., professor of pediatric neurology at New York University School of Medicine in New York City.
+Some children have both ADHD and NLD.
+"You can miss NLD in children with ADHD if you don't have a thorough neuropsych evaluation," cautions Ruth Nass, M.D., professor of pediatric neurology at New York University School of Medicine in New York City.

 NLD varies from child to child, and is not defined as a separate entity in the Diagnostic and Statistical Manual.
 For diagnosis, a child must undergo neuropsychological testing, speech and language assessment, and educational and occupational therapy evaluations.

 As measured by the Wechsler Intelligence Scale for Children, kids with NLD usually demonstrate a verbal I.Q. that's 20 or more points higher than their performance I.Q.
 (Verbal I.Q. is a measure of a child's language ability.
 Performance I.Q. measures how well he makes use of what he knows.)
-Another test, the Brown ADD Scales, can help differentiate NLD from ADD.
+Another test, the Brown ADHD Scales, can help differentiate NLD from ADHD.

 ADHD and NLD: Overlapping Signs